 Princess Cruises’ Star Princess has returned to service following a two-week dry dock renovation.
-The vessel is now resuming a season of 15-day Hawaiian Island cruises from Los Angeles and Vancouver through April, before spending the summer cruising in Alaska.
+The vessel is now resuming a 15-day Hawaiian Island cruise season from Los Angeles and Vancouver through April before spending the summer cruising in Alaska.

 Sabatini’s Italian Trattoria